stomp-js/stomp-js.github.io/_posts/2018-10-12-remote-procedure-call.md

 ## Usage

-This feature will work with `@stomp/rx-stomp` and `@stomp/ng2-stompjs`.
+This feature will work with `@stomp/rx-stomp`.

-While working with Angular (`@stomp/ng2-stompjs`) if you need classes to be injected as dependencies, you should use following equivalent classes:

-- [RxStomp] --> [RxStompService]
-- [RxStompRPC] --> [RxStompRPCService]
-- [RxStompRPCConfig] --> [InjectableRxStompRpcConfig]

 ## Implementing the RPC server endpoint

 All code snippets are from [https://github.com/stomp-js/samples/].

-This can be implemented in any language, in most cases it will be there in some backend server.
+This can be implemented in any language.
+In most cases, it will be executed in a backend server.

 ```typescript
     // Destination is RabbitMQ specific, change as per your environment